Scots Monastery Constance

-The Saint James Scots Monastery in Constance was a Benedictine monastery, which, like the other Scots monasteries, was founded by Irish monks in the course of the second phase of the Hiberno-Scottish mission.
+The Saint James Scots Monastery in Constance, Germany was a Benedictine monastery, which, like the other Scots monasteries, was founded by Irish monks in the course of the second phase of the Hiberno-Scottish mission.
 It was situated to the west of the historic city wall near the banks of the Rhine on what is known today as Schottenstraße (Scots Street).

 History

 Monastery

 According to local tradition, the monastery was founded in 1142; however, the first documentary evidence of the monastery’s existence did not appear until 1220 onwards.
 There is also no mention of abbots until the late 1260s.
 It is likely that the monastery was founded by bishops (possibly in an effort to repopulate an old, abandoned monastery) and the first Irish monks probably came from the Saint James Monastery in Regensburg.

-The monastery, which was placed under the patronage of James the Great, was said by Buzelin to have been founded in 653 and relocated to the Paradies suburb of the city in 701.
+The monastery, which was placed under the patronage of James the Great, was said by Gabriel Buzelin to have been founded in 653 and relocated to the Paradies suburb of the city in 701.
 Frequent documentary proof of the monastery’s existence would not emerge until the monastery became an abbey in 1245.

 After economically challenging times and due to its small size, the Scots Monastery in Constance was promoted to the rank of pontifical monastery as part of the compulsory introduction of the Rule of Saint Benedict in 1245.
 After the middle of that century, it was influenced by the Scots Monastery in Würzburg.
 In around 1518 to 1520, the Saint James Monastery was transferred to Scottish monks, yet due to the influence of the reformation in Constance, the monastery was disbanded shortly thereafter and the buildings were demolished in 1529 and 1530.